Blinningjr/erdb-vscode/README.md

-# master-thesis-vscode-debug README
+# embedded-rust-debugger-vscode

-This is the README for your extension "master-thesis-vscode-debug".
-After writing up a brief description, we recommend including the following sections.
+This is a vscode extension for my [debugger](https://github.com/Blinningjr/embedded-rust-debugger) that debugs embedded rust code.

 ## Features